natalieagus/50005/docs/Labs/01-Lab1-CLI.md

 ### Task 10

-`TASK 10:`{:.info} To demonstrate this idea, download this starter code: `git clone https://github.com/natalieagus/makeFileDemo.git`
+`TASK 10:` To demonstrate this idea, download this starter code: `git clone https://github.com/natalieagus/makeFileDemo.git` {:.task}

 We require you to have `gcc` for this task.
 If your OS doesn't have it, you can install it with (Ubuntu):